 “Intense periods of close work can strain your eyes, making them feel irritated and causing blurred vision and difficulty focusing,” says optometrist Paul Carroll, director of Professional Services at Specsavers.

-Give your brain a break by practising mindfulness, suggests Jane Muston, Cognitive Behavioural Therapist and Clinical Director at Efficacy.
-Choose an everyday activity to practise mindfully for a minute, building up to 10-15 minutes a day.
+Give your brain a break by practicing mindfulness, suggests Jane Muston, Cognitive Behavioural Therapist and Clinical Director at Efficacy.
+Choose an everyday activity to practice mindfully for a minute, building up to 10-15 minutes a day.

 “When eating, for example, focus on and appreciate the taste and texture of your food,” says Jane.
 “Mindfully take a bath or shower – notice the sensation of the water on your body, the smell of bath oil, the feel of your sponge on your skin.”

 With practice, you can help your brain concentrate on one thing at a time, rather than wearing it out.
-And turn of your mobile phone for sections of the day, too!
+And turn off your mobile phone for sections of the day, too!

 Another way to be mindful is through daily meditation.
 Discover more on how to meditate in our handy guide.